 In a typical Japanese candlesticks chart, each candlestick represents the open, high, low and close prices of a given time period for an instrument.
 For instance, in a daily candlestick chart for EUR/USD, the wick or shadow at the top of the candlestick would show the highest level prices reached on that day, while the wick or shadow at the bottom of the candlestick would show the lowest level prices reached on that particular day.

 The body of the candlestick indicates the difference between the opening and closing prices for the day.
 A coloured candlestick (usually indicated by black or red) would indicate that the closing price was lower than the opening price, while a candlestick with a transparent body (also usually indicated by white or green) would show that the closing price was higher than the opening price for that day.
+For a more in depth introduction, take a look at our introduction to candlestick charts.

 There are over 40 recognised forex candlestick chart patterns in total.
 We explain eight of the most popular candlestick pattern examples below: